Here's a great Introduction to Targeted Grazing from the California Wool Growers Association (CWGA)

 mitigation focuses on ecological fuel management in Wildland / Urban Interface areas.
 In addition,

-we facilitate habitat restoration in riparian and other biologically sensitive areas and vegetation management of noxious and invasive weed species,
+we facilitate habitat restoration in riparian and other biologically sensitive areas and vegetation management of noxious and invasive weeds, and brush, including yellow

 star thistle, cape ivy, poison